Class LongStreamSubject

 @CanIgnoreReturnValue

-public Ordered containsExactly(long @Nullable ... varargs)
+public Ordered containsExactly(long @Nullable ... expected)

 Multiplicity is respected.
-For example, an object duplicated exactly 3 times in the parameters asserts that the object must likewise be duplicated exactly 3 times in the subject.
+For example, an object duplicated exactly 3 times in the parameters asserts that the object must likewise be duplicated exactly 3 times in the actual stream.

 To also test that the contents appear in the given order, make a call to inOrder() on the object returned by this method.